xitu/gold-miner/TODO/how-to-implement-expandable-menu-on-ios-like-in-airbnb.md

 So expanded state becomes available only when the user starts scrolling at the top of available scrollable area.
 If expanded state was available and user scrolls below normal state, expanded state turns off.
 And if the user ends the panning gesture during state transition `BarController` updates content offset with animation to finish it.

-### Binding UIScrollView to BarController
+### 将 UIScrollView 绑定到 BarController

-`BarController` contains 2 public methods that the user can use to assign `UIScrollView`.
-In most cases the user should use `set(scrollView: UIScrollView)` method.
-There is also `preconfigure(scrollView: UIScrollView)` method, it configures the scroll view’s visual state to be consistent with the current `BarController` state.
+`BarController` 包含 2 个公有方法用于用户设置 `UIScrollView`。大多数情况下个用户使用 `set(scrollView: UIScrollView)` 方法。也可以使用 `preconfigure(scrollView: UIScrollView)` 方法，it configures the scroll view’s visual state to be consistent with the current `BarController` state.
 It should be used when the scroll view is about to be swapped.
 For example the user can replace current scroll view with animation and want second scroll view to be visually configured in the beginning of animation.
 After animation completion the user should call `set(scrollView: UIScrollView)`. `preconfigure(scrollView: UIScrollView)` method is not needed to be called if `UIScrollView` is set once, cause `set(scrollView: UIScrollView)` calls it internally.

 `preconfigure` method finds difference between `contentSize` height and frame height and puts it as a bottom content inset so that the menu remains expandable, configures `contentInsets.top` and `scrollIndicatorInsets.top` and sets initial `contentOffset` to make the new scroll view visually consistent with the state offset.